What’s the Difference Between In Situ and Ex Situ Conservation?

 The benefits biodiversity provides are both direct and indirect.
 Direct benefits include food sources, fiber production, and medicines derived from plants and animals.
 Indirect benefits—often called ecosystem services—include pollination of crops, natural pest control, climate regulation, water purification, and flood prevention.

 The modern threats to biodiversity are numerous and interconnected.
 Habitat destruction through deforestation, urbanization, and agricultural expansion fragments ecosystems and reduces available space for wildlife.
 Climate change alters migration patterns, breeding cycles, and survival rates.
 Overexploitation from unsustainable hunting, fishing, and harvesting depletes populations faster than they can recover.
-Invasive species disrupt native food webs, while pollution degrades the quality of air, water, and soil that all organisms depend upon.
+Invasive species disrupt native food webs, while pollution degrades the quality of air, water, and soil that all organisms depend upon

 What is In Situ Conservation?
 Protection in the wild